sjmburlaza/budget-tracker-client/README.md

 The demo of the project can be found [here](https://budget-tracker-swart.vercel.app/home)

-Note: The backend of this projects hasn't been deployed yet because my favorite backend hosting service aka Heroku will no longer offer free hosting and I haven't found a new one that is free, user-friendly and reliable.
+Note: The backend of this project hasn't been deployed yet because my favorite backend hosting service aka Heroku will no longer offer free hosting and I haven't found a new one that is free, user-friendly and reliable.
 So for the front-end to be able to function, the server needs to be ran in the local environment first.

 ## Features and Functionalities
 - Register through email
 - Login and Authentication
-- All users have a profile page
+- User has a profile page
-- Users can add categories under `Income` and `Expense` types
+- User can add categories under `Income` and `Expense` types
-- Users can edit category names
+- User can edit category names
-- Users can view a table showing their transaction categories
+- User can view a table showing his/her transaction categories
-- Users can search through and filter the Category table
+- User can search through and filter the Category table
-- Users can add records under corresponding category types and category names
+- User can add records under corresponding category types and category names
-- Users can edit records
+- User can edit records
-- Users can delete records
+- User can delete records
-- Users can view a table showing their detailed records
+- User can view a table showing his/her detailed records
-- Users can search through and filter the Records table
+- User can search through and filter the Records table
 - Real-time computation of balance
 - Line Chart showing the daily balance trend
 - Separate Pie Charts for income and expense showing the breakdowns by `Category Name`
-- Bar Chart showing the monthly difference between in `Income` and `Expense`
+- Bar Chart showing the monthly difference between `Income` and `Expense`

 ## Tools and Technologies
 `Angular` `PrimeNG` `Bootstrap`